Meet the Indoor Students of the

 Masich Internal Arts Method

-Javier Arnanz , Matthew Case, Yanira Masich, Maribel Brito, Dorian Gregory, Fabian Köhler, Maria Alessandra Papa, Ricardo Buenaventura, Cher Robins, Erica Anderson, Alisdair Scott, Maria Hiegemann, & Patrick Foley .
+Javier Arnanz , Matthew Case, Yanira Masich, Maribel Brito, Dorian Gregory, Fabian Köhler, Maria Alessandra Papa, Ricardo Buenaventura, Cher Robins, Erica Anderson, Alisdair Scott, Maria Hiegemann, Patrick Foley, Simon Robins, and Adrian Tineo .

 "I started taijiquan for health reasons but found that it helped me to grow as a person in so many ways.
 As a martial art it is a way of self-expression and it has taught me how to fight the most powerful enemy—myself."
 Javier Arnanz started studying taijiquan in 1998.
 He began his training with Sam Masich in 2005.
 He trains and teaches Yang-style Taijiquan in all it's dimensions—for health, meditation and martial application.
 He was accepted as an indoor student on July 13, 2016.